adminion/off-the-record/README.md

     $ DEBUG="off-the-record*" off-the-record

 Each file's output is prepended with a unique namespace.
-To only enable debug output for the file `lib/transport/http.js`, you would set `DEBUG` to `"off-the-record:server:transport:http"`
+To only enable debug output for the file `lib/transport.js`, you would set `DEBUG` to `"off-the-record:transport"`

-To enable debugging for the all files in `lib/data`, set `DEBUG` to `"off-the-record:server:data*`
+To enable debugging for the all models in `lib/models`, set `DEBUG` to `"off-the-record:models*`

 To enable all debug messages (including those of express, socket.io, and several other dependencies) set `DEBUG` to `"*"` or `\*`: